Railway Operations - IOn this page

 Q. What's a Line Box?
 Or, What is in the large and heavy box that is seen carried into a locomotive on each trip?

-The box follows the locomotive driver rather than being assigned to a specific locomotive, so it moves with him as he switches to different locos during his normal duty links.
-The equipment and materials in the box are signed out to the driver, and he is deemed responsible for them for the entire period that he is 'on line'.
-(This contrasts with the system in some other railways of having log books and equipment that 'belong' to the locomotive and is just signed over from one crew to the other when they take over.)
+The box follows the locomotive pilot rather than being assigned to a specific locomotive, so it moves with him as he switches to different locos during his normal duty links.
+The equipment and materials in the box are signed out to the pilot, and he is deemed responsible for them for the entire period that he is ‘on line’.
+(This contrasts with the system in some other railways of having log books and equipment that ‘belong’ to the locomotive and is just signed over from one crew to the other when they take over.)
 The box being a fairly heavy one, usually necessitates a couple of station staff lifting it and carrying it from one end of the platform to another depending on where the locomotive for the next trip of the driver will be.

 Q. How are crew requirements estimated for freight trains?